 Evacuation should not be automatic.
 Before evacuating, you should determine if you are in a hazard zone and consider possible hazards that may exist along your evacuation route.

 - GO ON FOOT.
 Roads may be damaged.
 Remember what PCH looks like on a Saturday in July - the last place you want to be when a tsunami strikes the coast is trapped in gridlocked traffic.

 - Move at least 90 feet above sea level.
 If this is not possible, move as far inland as you can.

 - If you are outside of a tsunami hazard zone, take no action.
 You are safer staying where you are.

 - Malibu Cyn Rd

 Following a tsunami, even those who live outside the tsunami hazard zone could find themselves in a dire situation.
 PCH is vulnerable to tsunami damage, and many neighborhoods depend on PCH as their only means of egress.
 In other words, you might live, work, or go to school well out of the reach of even the largest tsunami, but your main transportation route may not be.

 As with any disaster, preparation is the key to survival.
-You should always keep on hand enough food and water to provide for you, your family, and your pets for at least 7-10 days following a disaster.
+You should always keep on hand enough food and water to provide for you, your family, and your pets for at least seven to 10 days following a disaster.
 Remember, in a wide-scale event, Malibu may not be the first priority for outside help.
 Each Malibu resident should be prepared to maintain their own livelihoods until help arrives.